aryan-139/bytebit/README.md

-# ByteBit-Huffman Coding Compression System Documentation
+# ByteBit-LZW Compression System Documentation

 This is a text analysis and compression system that leverages, among other things, the <strong> Lempel-Ziv-Welch (LZW) </strong> compression algorithm.